Muendi/alx-low_level_programming/0x09-static_libraries/README.md

-This is the readme for static libraties
+This is my static libraries read me file